I teach people to become natural healers and successful holistic business owners.

 Hi, I’m Jacqueline Fairbrass—licensed Hypnotherapist, holistic therapist, vivacious wellness coach, and founder of the Jacqueline Fairbrass School of Complementary Therapies.

-Known to my clients as “Mary Poppins in stilettos”, I’m a tea-drinking, Rod-Stewart lovin’ Brit based in Seattle, WA.
+Known to my clients as “Mary Poppins in stilettos”, I’m a tea-drinking, Rod-Stewart lovin’ Brit.
+I spent 10 years working in Seattle, WA.
 After 25 years in Ottawa, ON!
 And I help people to feel absolutely fabulous.

 I do that by teaching them how to live healthier lives, and enabling them to realize their innate ability to heal themselves.

 I’m not about bashing yourself over the head with a big stick whenever you cheat on a diet; I’m about caring for yourself (no matter what), and asking questions like: